TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 |8 LED        | 1	   | +3v3   |
 |9 MISO       |  	   |   NC   |

+### Kerneel 5.45
-[**swkim01**](https://github.com/swkim01/waveshare-dtoverlays) has compiled a waveshare ILI9340 driver for kernel 5.4 that can be used for this type of ILI9341 LCD display:
+I used the nightly kernel 2020-08-12-raspios-buster-nightly-armhf.img and the dts driver from [**swkim01**](https://github.com/swkim01/waveshare-dtoverlays), who has compiled a waveshare ILI9340 driver for kernel 5.4 that can also be used for this type of ILI9341 LCD display:

 * git clone https://github.com/swkim01/waveshare-dtoverlays.git
 * sudo cp waveshare-dtoverlays/waveshare32b.dtb /boot/overlays/waveshare32b-overlay.dtb
-* sudo cp waveshare-dtoverlays/waveshare32b.dtb /boot/overlays/waveshare32b.dtb0
+* sudo cp waveshare-dtoverlays/waveshare32b.dtb /boot/overlays/waveshare32b.dtbo

 Now use the Zaryob github [**Zaryob LCD-show New Waveshare Type C LCD**](https://github.com/Zaryob/LCD-show), edit his local copy of LCD35C-show and comment out the sudo reboot at the end.
 Then proceed as shown below, but before the sudo reboot, edit /boot/config.txt and correct the line dtoverlay=waveshare35c:rotate=90 to dtoverlay=waveshare32b:rotate=270 (i.e add the overlay from swkim01).